vijay-shankaranand/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all contacts
+1. User requests to list all contacts.

-2. JobFestGo shows a list of all contacts
+2. JobFestGo shows a list of all contacts.

     Use case ends.